hyperledger-cacti/cacti/packages/cactus-plugin-satp-hermes/src/main/go/generated/gateway-client/docs/Transact200ResponseStatusResponse.md

 SetStartTime sets StartTime field to given value.

-### GetOriginChain
+### GetOriginNetwork

-`func (o *Transact200ResponseStatusResponse) GetOriginChain() Transact200ResponseStatusResponseOriginChain`
+`func (o *Transact200ResponseStatusResponse) GetOriginNetwork() Transact200ResponseStatusResponseOriginNetwork`

-GetOriginChain returns the OriginChain field if non-nil, zero value otherwise.
+GetOriginNetwork returns the OriginNetwork field if non-nil, zero value otherwise.

-### GetOriginChainOk
+### GetOriginNetworkOk

-`func (o *Transact200ResponseStatusResponse) GetOriginChainOk() (*Transact200ResponseStatusResponseOriginChain, bool)`
+`func (o *Transact200ResponseStatusResponse) GetOriginNetworkOk() (*Transact200ResponseStatusResponseOriginNetwork, bool)`

-GetOriginChainOk returns a tuple with the OriginChain field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetOriginNetworkOk returns a tuple with the OriginNetwork field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOriginChain
+### SetOriginNetwork

-`func (o *Transact200ResponseStatusResponse) SetOriginChain(v Transact200ResponseStatusResponseOriginChain)`
+`func (o *Transact200ResponseStatusResponse) SetOriginNetwork(v Transact200ResponseStatusResponseOriginNetwork)`

-SetOriginChain sets OriginChain field to given value.
+SetOriginNetwork sets OriginNetwork field to given value.

-### GetDestinationChain
+### GetDestinationNetwork

-`func (o *Transact200ResponseStatusResponse) GetDestinationChain() Transact200ResponseStatusResponseDestinationChain`
+`func (o *Transact200ResponseStatusResponse) GetDestinationNetwork() Transact200ResponseStatusResponseDestinationNetwork`

-GetDestinationChain returns the DestinationChain field if non-nil, zero value otherwise.
+GetDestinationNetwork returns the DestinationNetwork field if non-nil, zero value otherwise.

-### GetDestinationChainOk
+### GetDestinationNetworkOk

-`func (o *Transact200ResponseStatusResponse) GetDestinationChainOk() (*Transact200ResponseStatusResponseDestinationChain, bool)`
+`func (o *Transact200ResponseStatusResponse) GetDestinationNetworkOk() (*Transact200ResponseStatusResponseDestinationNetwork, bool)`

-GetDestinationChainOk returns a tuple with the DestinationChain field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDestinationNetworkOk returns a tuple with the DestinationNetwork field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDestinationChain
+### SetDestinationNetwork

-`func (o *Transact200ResponseStatusResponse) SetDestinationChain(v Transact200ResponseStatusResponseDestinationChain)`
+`func (o *Transact200ResponseStatusResponse) SetDestinationNetwork(v Transact200ResponseStatusResponseDestinationNetwork)`

-SetDestinationChain sets DestinationChain field to given value.
+SetDestinationNetwork sets DestinationNetwork field to given value.